Sara King: History

 Sara King was born in Fairbanks, Alaska, in 1982.
 She has remained an Alaskan ever since, graduating from Chugiak High School in 2001 and beginning her full-time writing career shortly thereafter.
 She is an outdoors enthusiast.
-Her works have appeared in short-story magazines, including Apex Science Fiction and Horror, BBT Magazine, and Aberrant Dreams.
+Her works have appeared in short-story magazines, including Apex Science Fiction and Horror, BBT Magazine, 47North, and Aberrant Dreams.

 In March 2007, King was chosen from a pool of 50 candidates to edit Aberrant Dreams, where she works as a contributing editor.

-In August 2007, a 7500-word short piece "The Moldy Dead," a short story spinoff of The Legend of ZERO series, became King's first published short work in Apex Science Fiction and Horror Digest, where it received a positive review from the reviewer.
+In August 2007, a 7500-word short piece "The Moldy Dead," a short story spinoff of The Legend of ZERO series, became King's first published short work in Apex Science Fiction and Horror Digest, where it received a positive review.

 In March 2008, King joined the Codex Writers Group, an online gathering of professional speculative fiction writers, editors, and agents.
 Here, she workshopped her short fantasy works "The Sheet-Charmer of Broketoe" and "The Auldhund," which won semi-finalist in the First Quarter 2008 Writers of the Future Contest.

 In July 2008, King graduated from the 6-week Odyssey Writing Workshop in New Hampshire.
+She later served as a guest lecturer for the workshop.